OUR FEBRUARY 2026 PRODUCTION

 The musical tells the story of Percy Talbott, a young woman seeking a fresh start after being released from prison.
 When she arrives in the small town of Gilead, Wisconsin, to work at Hannah Ferguson's Spitfire Grill, her presence sparks change that transforms the entire community.
 With its folk-inspired score and moving story of redemption, forgiveness, and the power of human kindness, The Spitfire Grill has captivated audiences across the country since its premiere in 2001.

-Directed by Kristen Ginsburg, the shows ran October 16–19 & October 24–26 at Town Hall Theater in Middlebury.
+Directed by Kristen Ginsburg, the show ran October 16–19 & October 24–26 at Town Hall Theater in Middlebury.

 OUR AUGUST 2025 PRODUCTION